Adimserious/Afrogspot/README.md

 ## UX-User-Experience
 ## Structural plane
 1. Clear Navigation and Structure
-Header with Navigation: This includes a navigation bar with links to key areas (home, new arrivals, categories, account).
+Header with Navigation: This includes a navigation bar with links to key areas (home, search, new arrivals, categories, account and shopping cart).
 This remains visible as users browse, providing easy access to important pages.

 Search Functionality: The search bar is central to the navigation.
 Making it sure prominent and functional, allowing users to find products quickly.
 Which includes filters for category, key words and availability.